swiftlang/swift-evolution/NNNN-type-self-omission.md

 // prints "You requested the post named foo from user #5"
 ```

-With `.self` required, more code is required that provides less clarity and concision.
+With `.self` required, more code is necessary that ultimately provides less clarity and concision.
 Additionally, the current state of requiring `.self` in some places, and not requiring it in others is confusing to developers.

 ## Proposed solution